Five new local COVID-19 cases

 As of Thursday, Ohsweken Public Health had recorded 14 new COVID-19 cases this week.
 That number is trending downward after the area had more than 100 new cases last week.

+The clinic is open to all MCFN members and those living within the MCFN community who are aged 18 and older.

-Those planning on attending are asked to register in advance from 9 a.m. to 4 p.m. on Thursday and Friday.
+Those planning on attending are asked to register in advance on Thursday or Friday from 9 a.m. to 4 p.m.
 Call 905-768-5036 to book and appointment.
 There is no voicemail.

 Advertisement